State guide

 When to go

-Go in spring (March–April) or fall (October–November), when desert days are warm but not punishing and nights are pleasant.
-Avoid June–July, the peak heat.
-If you’re chasing wine, the Parras grape harvest festival lands in August despite the temperatures.
+Go in spring (March–April) or fall (October–November), when desert days are warm but not punishing and nights are pleasant rather than freezing.
+Avoid June–July, the peak heat, when Cuatro Ciénegas and the dunes turn brutal by midday.
+Winter days can be lovely but nights drop cold, so pack layers.

-Fly or drive into Saltillo, spend a day on the center and the sarape workshops, then make Parras your overnight for Casa Madero.
-Add Cuatro Ciénegas if you have the extra days and the appetite for a long, worthwhile desert drive.
+Fly or drive into Saltillo, give it a day for the center, the cathedral, the sarape workshops, and the Museo del Desierto, then make Parras your overnight for Casa Madero and a slow afternoon among the vines — budget roughly 200–400 MXN for a tour and tasting (approximate).
+Add Cuatro Ciénegas if you have the extra days and the appetite for a long, worthwhile desert drive; it’s a haul, but the pools and dunes are unlike anywhere else in Mexico.
+Sort your route on getting around, keep the driving to daylight, and let the distances set an unhurried pace.

 Getting there